vanny96/gui-exercises/README.md

 ## Exercises

 * notice-board: A simple app that copies what you write from the top panel to the bottom one (Executable JAR file annexed)
+* axe-click: An app where you can increment the value of the counter by clicking the "Click" button